ozturkkl/framework-control/PROJECT_SUMMARY.md

 - Entry: `web/src/App.svelte` (@App.svelte) — polls `/health`; `flex-wrap` layout.
 - Panels: `Sensors` (temperature graphs from `/api/thermal/history`), `Power` (AC/Battery profiles; shows live TDP/thermal), `Battery` (charge/health and limits), `FanControl` (Auto/Manual/Curve with header selector).
   - Battery panel info bar now shows live charge/discharge current, computed C‑rate, pack voltage, SoC, battery health, and max charge limit in a compact header card that mirrors the Power panel layout.
-- Device header: `web/src/components/DeviceHeader.svelte` shows basic system info (CPU, dGPU if present, RAM, OS, BIOS, and screen resolution).
+- Device header: `web/src/components/DeviceHeader.svelte` shows basic system info (CPU, dGPU if present, RAM, OS, BIOS, and screen resolution) with a compact grid of labeled spec chips to align with the rest of the dashboard.
 Screen resolution is derived from the native panel resolution (physical pixels) by compensating for OS/browser scaling.
+On mobile, the device image is a small inline thumbnail (no separate column) to reduce header height.
+Connection status is a compact circular button with a hover tooltip to save space on narrow screens.
 - Graph shell: `web/src/components/GraphPanel.svelte` standardizes spacing and sticky settings; used by `Sensors` and Fan Control (Curve).
 - Tooltips: `web/src/lib/tooltip.ts` (portaled, auto‑flip).
 Includes built‑in outside‑click and Escape dismiss (default on; opt‑out with `attachGlobalDismiss: false`).
 Emits `dismiss` event to sync local state.
 DaisyUI tooltip usage removed.
+- App placeholders: When the service is unhealthy or the CLI is missing, panel placeholders now include small contextual icons (thermometer, fan, power, battery) for quick visual scanning.
 - MultiSelect: per‑instance IDs and auto left/right alignment.
 - Device header: static images (no crossfade/width/pulse).
 - API client: generated (`web/src/api/*`).
 Use `DefaultService` and `OpenAPI` for all requests.